WPChill/download-monitor/readme.txt

 * Tweak - Added $download_id argument to dlm_hotlink_redirect filter.
 * Tweak - Moved hash settings to their own tab.
 * Tweak - Moved 'X-Accel-Redirect / X-Sendfile' and 'Prevent hotlinking' settings to General tab.
+* Tweak - Optimized the Insert Download button.
+* Tweak - Introduced a multi-byte-safe pathinfo so we can handle 'special' filenames.
+* Tweak - Also set the post_date_gmt value for version dates.

 = 1.6.4 =
 * Removed unused library jqueryFileTree.